by Ari Lox

 "JD, come on.
 This ain't school.
 I want to get in."

 JD let out a breath.
 Ace always demanded, but was never satisfied.
 That's how he ran his little corner crew.
 JD liked the thrill, yet his fingers shook.
-"Just a second, man."
-He lifted one flowerpot, then another, and another, until finally he waved an old house key.
+"Just a second, man.
+It's here somewhere."
+He lifted one flowerpot, then another, and another, until at last he waved an old house key.
 "Hello, what have we here?"

 "For God's sake, stop talking like a movie my gram would watch."
 Ace glared at him.
 "The door.
 Unlock it."